 Away from the crowds, tucked between lush green trees, lies Cedar Lake East Beach.
 This small sandy beach is located in the lush, peaceful Cedar Lake Park, which connects with several trails extending to the western suburbs.

-The gorgeous Cedar Lake offers good fishing locations, so you can always plan a fishing trip with your family or friends.
-If the East Beach feels too crowded at any hour, you can walk to Cedar Lake South Beach, which is one of the best beaches in Minneapolis, to relax and watch the sunset.
+The gorgeous Cedar Lake swimming beach offers good fishing locations, so you can always plan a fishing trip with your family or friends.
+If the East Beach feels too crowded at any hour, you can walk to Cedar Lake South Beach, which is one of the best places to swim in Minneapolis, to relax and watch the sunset.

 Although Cedar Lake East Beach has gone through many changes in the past years, it continues to be among the best lake beaches in Minneapolis and welcomes canny visitors looking for a discrete beach experience.

-This beach is kid and dog friendly too!
+This beach is perfect for kids and also has a dog park.

-White Sands Beach lies on the west of the Mississippi River, along the West River Parkway.
-It is one of the best river beaches in Minneapolis, known for its perfectly white sands.
+White Sands Beach lies along the West River Parkway.
+It is one of the best river beaches in the Twin Cities, known for its perfectly white sands.
 The sand is so brilliantly white, that it looks like a streak of white paint along the riverbanks from afar.
 The sands look even whiter just after dawn, so it’s best to go there in the morning to get a glimpse of this.

 White Sands Beach is another secluded beach, so you don’t have to worry so much about the crowds.
 Plus, it has a steep incline, so the trail leading down to it makes for a nice hike.